 IFC 2×3 Coordination View 2.0: what is it and how does it work.
 Practical examples and federated IFC models ready to use

-In this article, I’ll be guiding you to better understand IFC and MVD (Model View Definition), particularly focusing on IFC 2×3 Coordination View 2.0 goals and characteristics.
-I’ll be addressing IFC, intended as a common schema to exchange all types of data, and illustrating a list of the most common and updated MVDs, a subset of the IFC schema.
+In this article, we’ll be guiding you to better understand the concept of IFC and MVD (Model View Definition), particularly focusing on IFC 2×3 Coordination View 2.0 goals and characteristics.
+We’ll be addressing IFC, intended as a common schema to exchange all type of data and illustrate a list of the most common and updated MVDs (Model View Definition), a subset of the IFC schema.
 To get more info about this topic, you can also read this post: “IFC format and Open BIM, all you need to know“.

 IFC and Model View Definition (MVD)

 IFC is basically a data schema that is used to digitally describe, share and exchange construction and facilities management information.
-The IFC hierarchical schema setting allows you to give a logical order to entities.
+Therefore the IFC hierarchical schema setting allows you to give a logical order to entities.

-You can view how IFC-related information are arranged in a building file example using the ACCA software IFC viewer.
+Since IFC schema versions and MVDs are best described by examples, you can view and understand how IFC-related information are arranged in the following building file example using the ACCA software IFC viewer.

-The spatial structure and physical components of a building are hierarchically modelled within the IFC standard.
-The order of the IFC hierarchy can be described as follows:
+Keep in mind that the spatial structure and physical components of a building are hierarchically modelled within the IFC standard.
+Therefore the key elements to understand how the hierarchy is organized are the following:

 IfcProject: establishes the context for information to be exchanged or shared;